 Historical Roth IRA Contribution Limits Since The Beginning

 The historical Roth IRA contribution limits have steady increased since the Roth IRA was first introduced in 1997.
-In 2023, the Roth IRA contribution limit remains at $6,500, with a $1,000 catch-up contribution if you are 50 or over.
+In 2024, the Roth IRA contribution limit stays the same as in 2024, at $7,000, with a $1,000 catch-up contribution to $8,000 if you are 50 or over.

 The Roth IRA is attractive for lower-income earners because you get to contribute lower-tax or no-tax money.
 The money then compounds tax-free.
 Upon withdrawal, provided the Roth IRA account has been open for more than five years, there are no taxes or penalties.